- Number of students per year: seven to nine

 Our course has a significant component of theoretical physics, but it's studied from a very mathematical point of view.
 It won't matter if you aren't taking A-Level Physics, because our courses don't assume any prior knowledge.
 However, if you've also not taken Mechanics in your Mathematics course we recommend doing some preparation before arriving in Cambridge.

-Our offers vary according to the background of the applicant.
 If you're taking A-Levels, we normally ask for A*A*A at A-Level.
 Our offer will normally include a grade 1 in STEP paper II and in STEP paper III.

 We ask all our applicants to take a Sixth Term Examination Paper (STEP), though we will try to find an alternative way of assessing potential beyond A-Level if it's not possible for you to take STEP.